Kentucky-Fried-Circuits/DataGS/README.md

 ### /data/historyFiles.json or /data/historyFiles.dat
 Listing of the log files available in the log local directory.

-Returned as `application/json` if URI ends with `.json` or as `text/plain` if the URI ends with `.dat`

-### /data/historyByDay.json or /data/historyByDay.dat
-Daily statistics that summarize the values of all of the files in the log local directory.
-Statistics are generated on all of the columns that have `history` set to true in the channel description map.

-Computing the results is done at startup and then continually updated.
-If the results aren't yet available, will return an HTTP response of `NO CONTENT` (HTTP result code 204).

 Example file :
 ```
 {